Does not apply to sports. Team sports

 • d) Siegfried Edström.

-1. What is the hallmark of sports?
+1. What is the hallmark of sport?

-• a) performance in competitions;
+• a) performance at competitions;

-• b) classes in a fitness club;
+• b) classes at a fitness club;

-• c) performing physical exercises;
+• c) execution physical exercise;

 • d) increasing the level of physical development.